mounicasirineni/pm-interview-simulator/README.md

   of a conversation
 - Calibration requires rubrics — open-ended scoring instructions produce inconsistent scores; explicit score ranges for each dimension fixed this
-- Few-shot examples improve question realism significantly — seeding with real questions from Exponent grounded generation in patterns that actually appear in PM interviews
+- Few-shot examples improve question realism significantly — seeding with 140 real questions from Exponent grounded generation in patterns that actually appear in PM interviews.
+Duplicate prevention tracks recent questions to avoid repeating similar scenarios across sessions.
 - Bolt's GitHub sync is unreliable — manual terminal pushes are more dependable for maintaining a clean repo